30 Best Hikes in Norway – The Spectacular Norway Hiking Trails + Map

 During the Besseggen hike in Norway

 Galdhøpiggen, the highest mountain in Norway, Scandinavia, and Northern Europe, with a height of 2,469 m allows for wide views of the Jotunheimen National Park.
 There are three main entry points to Galdhøpiggen, at different levels: easy, difficult, and extreme.
-One of them involves going through the glacier and can be done with a guide.
+One of the routes involves going through the glacier which can be done with a guide.
 Click on a blue link for a detailed description of the Galdhøpiggen hike.

 Total distance: 11 km